Menu

 While we did our best to ensure respondents were Australians and verified their job titles with proof of employment, we can’t guarantee complete accuracy — or that your experiences in the field will reflect theirs.
 So, we suggest that you take these insights as a guide only and try to talk to people in the field before making an important decision.

-Personal carers deliver personalised care to those with disabilities or special needs in their homes.
-They work under supervision of medical professionals and are responsible for administering medication, monitoring their client’s mental and physical wellbeing and assisting with domestic duties and personal hygiene.
+Personal carers deliver personalised care to those with disabilities or special needs in their homes, to raise their quality of life.
+They work under the supervision of medical professionals and are responsible for administering medication, monitoring their client’s mental and physical well-being and assisting with domestic duties and personal hygiene.
+Personal carers work in clients’ homes, specific care settings such as aged care facility, and hospitals.

 Tasks and responsibilities for a personal carer